 What is the Arboretum Auxiliary?

-The Arboretum Auxiliary is a group of enthusiastic individuals who volunteer their time and expertise to assist The Arboretum in meeting its Mission Statement.
-To achieve this, the Auxiliary is divided into a number of activity groups, each with their own particular area of responsibility within The Arboretum, working with staff members when appropriate.
-Contact is maintained through an Auxiliary newsletter “Arb Aux”, The Arboretum e-newsletter, Volunteer Information Sessions and an Auxiliary email list.
-Individuals have been volunteering at The Arboretum for over 15 years, but the idea of an organized Auxiliary began to germinate in the fall of 1994.
-Through the vision and hard work of a handful of dedicated volunteers, it became a reality on January 19th, 1995 when over 70 people attended an Open House to learn more about the new organization.
-The Auxiliary developed rapidly and much has been accomplished, but there is more to be done.
-We hope that we can match your interests to our needs.
+The Arboretum Auxiliary is a group of enthusiastic people who volunteer their time and expertise to help The Arboretum meet its Mission Statement.
+The Auxiliary is divided into various activity groups, each with an area of responsibility within The Arboretum, working with staff members.
+Volunteers receive The Arboretum e-newsletter, and can join dedicated Volunteer Information Sessions and as well as our Auxiliary email list.
+People have been volunteering at The Arboretum for many years.
+The idea of a formally organized Auxiliary began to grow in fall of 1994.
+Through the vision and hard work of a handful of dedicated volunteers, it became a reality on January 19th, 1995, when over 70 people attended an Open House to learn more about the new organization.
+Auxiliary members have had an actual hand in nearly every area of The Arboretum.
+We look forward to hearing from potential volunteers, and finding ways to match your interests with our needs.

 STAFF SUPPORT & VISITOR SERVICES:

-Miscellaneous Office duties and Mailing Assistance: Occasional assistance to label and stuff packages of information: newsletters, program and course information, etc., sent to Arboretum Friends, volunteers, schools.
+- Miscellaneous office duties and mailing assistance: Occasional assistance to label and stuff packages of information, newsletters, program and course information, sent to Arboretum Friends, volunteers, schools.

-Research & develop contact lists: Update media contact list (for press releases i.e. newspapers etc).
+- Research & develop contact lists: Update media contact list (such as for press releases to newspapers).

-Update free listings (i.e. Rogers, Cogeco, Tourism Ontario etc) with dates of Dinner Theatre
+- Update free listings (i.e. Rogers, Cogeco, Tourism Ontario etc) with dates of workshops

-Filing brochures: Filling brochure racks in The Arboretum Centre as well as throughout the grounds with applicable brochures.
+- Filling brochures racks in The Arboretum Centre as well as throughout the grounds with applicable brochures.

 EVENTS AND FUNDRAISING:

-Annual Plant Sale – Day of: Organize/plan for the annual sale, assist with sale set-up.
+- Annual Plant Sale – Organize/plan for the annual sale, assist with sale set-up.
 Provide assistance on the day of the sale in September.

-Special Events – Organizing & Planning: Work as a member of a team on all aspects (planning through to implementation) of various events/fundraisers for The Arboretum (i.e. Children’s Theatre).
+- Special Events – Organizing & Planning: Work as a member of a team on all aspects (planning through to implementation) of various events/fundraisers for The Arboretum.

-Fundraising: Organize, plan and put into action various activities to raise much needed funds for The Arboretum, such as: Children’s Theatre Presentations, Family Fun day or other similar programs.
+- Fundraising: Organize, plan and put into action various activities to raise much needed funds for The Arboretum, such as Presentations, Family Fun day or other similar programs.

-Newsletter: Collate, edit and word process a regular newsletter for the Auxiliary, 'Arb Aux'.
+- Newsletter: Collate, edit and word process regular correspondence with volunteers.